Parkdale United Church

 We feature Wednesday Night Jazz Night plus a great line-up of other concerts with well-known musicians -- solo artists, ensembles and groups.

-Wednesday night jazz
+Wednesday night jazz concerts

 We are pleased to introduce our Parkdale Performance Wed Night Jazz events.